Key details

 Dr Laura Katus

-Dr. Laura Katus joined the School of Human Sciences as a Lecturer in Psychology in November 2022.
+Dr Laura Katus is a Senior Lecturer in Psychology at the School of Human Sciences which she joined in November 2022.
 She completed her PhD in Developmental Cognitive Neuroscience at University College London, in which she examined infant neurodevelopment in the context of poverty-related risk in a cohort in rural Gambia, West Africa.
-Following her PhD she joined the Centre for Family Research at the University of Cambridge as an ESRC postdoctoral fellow.
+Following her Ph.D., she joined the Centre for Family Research at the University of Cambridge as an ESRC postdoctoral fellow.
 She collaborates with several project groups including the Brain Imaging for Global Health project (BRIGHT) and the Evidence for Better Lives Study (EBLS).

 Posts held previously